cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/understand-policies/create-list.md

 {{<Aside type="note" header="Create lists in advance">}}

-Before moving on to create security policies, we recommend you create lists for your trusted domains, hosts, and IP addresses, as well as privileged users and user groups.
+Before moving on to create security policies, we recommend you create lists for your known domains, hosts, and IP addresses.

 {{</Aside>}}